FAIRplus/the-fair-cookbook/content/home.md

 ## Contributors

 The FAIR Cookbook is developed by a thriving {ref}`fcb-community` of life sciences professionals, in the academia and the industry sectors, including members of the ELIXIR community.
 Funded by the IMI FAIRplus project, a private-public partnership, the FAIR Cookbook is a community-driven resource that is being populated and improved, iteratively, in an open manner.
-If you want to contribute, join us, or contact us at [fairplus-cookbook@elixir-europe.org](fairplus-cookbook@elixir-europe.org)
+If you want to contribute, join us and {ref}`fcb-help`, or contact us at [fairplus-cookbook@elixir-europe.org](fairplus-cookbook@elixir-europe.org)

 <!--